 92 Nam Ky Khoi Nghia, District 1, Ho Chi Minh City (in front of the Reunification Palace)

 Corner Le Loi and Phan Boi Chau (next to Ben Thanh Market)

 325 Ly Tu Trong, District 1, Ho Chi Minh City

 235 Nguyen Van Cu, District 1, Ho Chi Minh City (in front of Nowzone Plaza)

 Ben Thanh Market (one of the famous local markets in Ho Chi Minh City)

 South door of Ben Thanh: Le Loi Street, District 1, Ho Chi Minh City

 Read more on Ben Thanh Market in Ho Chi Minh City.

 Have a look at more coffee houses in Ho Chi Minh City.

-Gathering to enjoy Vietnamese coffee has always been the essential part of Vietnamese cultures and traditions.
-On your trip to Vietnam, we recommend drinking Vietnamese coffee or even buy some grounds to take home as souvenirs.
-If you would like to enjoy some Vietnamese coffee that is included in our Ho Chi Minh City tour, check out the Day Adventure Motorbike tour or the Saigon's Other Side off-the-beaten-path tour.
+Gathering to enjoy Vietnamese coffee has always been an essential part of Vietnamese culture and traditions.
+On your trip to Vietnam, we recommend drinking Vietnamese coffee or even buying some grounds to take home as souvenirs.
+If you would like to enjoy some Vietnamese coffee that is included in our Ho Chi Minh City tour, check out the Day Adventure Motorbike tour or Saigon’s Other Side off-the-beaten-path tour.